Douglas B-18 Bolo

 The Douglas B-18 Bolo is an American twin-engined medium bomber which served with the United States Army Air Corps and the Royal Canadian Air Force (as the Digby) during the late 1930s and early 1940s.
 The Bolo was developed by the Douglas Aircraft Company from their DC-2 as a replacement for the Martin B-10.

 By 1940 standards, it was slow, had an inadequate defensive armament, and carried too small a bomb load.
 By 1942, surviving B-18s were relegated to antisubmarine, training and transport duties.
 A B-18 was one of the first USAAF aircraft to sink a German U-boat, on 22 August 1942 in the Caribbean.

 Design and development

-In 1934, the United States Army Air Corps requested for a twin-engine bomber with double the bomb load and range of the Martin B-10 then entering service.
+In 1934, the United States Army Air Corps requested a twin-engine bomber with double the bomb load and range of the Martin B-10 then entering service.
 During the evaluation at Wright Field the following year, Douglas offered its DB-1.
 It was competing against the Boeing Model 299 (later developed into the Boeing B-17 Flying Fortress) and Martin 146.